wwood/bioruby-gag/README.md

-= bio-gag
+# bio-gag

-bio-gag is a biogem for detecting and correcting a particular type of error that occurs/occurred in particular versions of the IonTorrent sequencing kit:
+bio-gag is a biogem for detecting and correcting a particular type of error that occurs in (at least) these particular versions of the IonTorrent sequencing kit:

 * Ion Xpress Template 100 Kit
 * Ion Xpress Template 200 Kit